jina-ai/examples/wikipedia-sentences/README.md

 If the command has worked correctly, you should see the following output....TODO

 ## Step 2.
 Query the data
 There are several ways for you to query data in Jina; for this example, we will use a CURL command interface.
 You should open another terminal window and paste the following command.
-F

 ```sh
 curl --request POST -d '{"top_k": 5, "mode": "search",  "data": ["hello world"]}' -H 'Content-Type: application/json' 'http://0.0.0.0:45678/api/search'